uri-chandler/wait-for-stuff/README.md

 [![Build Status](https://travis-ci.org/ujc/wait-for-stuff.svg?branch=master)](https://travis-ci.org/ujc/wait-for-stuff)

 # wait-for-stuff
-An extendable library that can wait for stuff to happen in a synchronous-yet-non-blocking manner
+An extendable library that can wait for stuff to happen in a synchronous-yet-non-blocking manner.
 Instead of waiting for **`async\await`**, you can now simply wait for the following "stuff":

 * **time** *(wait for x seconds to pass)*